cobratbq/goutils/README.md

 - `disable_assert` to replace assertions with empty functions to negate overhead, although overhead should be minimal regardless
 - `enable_trace` to enable trace-logging

+## Notes

+Random notes.
+One day I might sort these out. :-)

+- _unexported method on interface_ makes it possible to define interfaces that can only be implemented within the same package.
+Otherwise the requirement, that is the unexported method, cannot be satisfied.

 ## References